 Games are generally supposed to be challenging.
 But there are many different ways to achieve difficulty, and some lead to more frustration than fun.
 Here I'm going to talk about some bad ways to achieve difficulty.
 (Note that I'll stick to action games for the most part.)

-Increasing the punishment for making a mistake.
+Increasing the punishment for making a mistake beyond a reasonabale degree.
 For example, a bad designer might pit you against enemies that kill you in one hit, while you need several hits to kill them.
 But this is a very frustrating form of difficulty.
 A better idea would be to make the enemies do less damage on a single hit, but make their attacks harder to dodge, so that the player gets hit more often.
 It's still equally hard, but it feels better because you're not being instantly killed by a single mistake.
-No one likes not being given a second chance.
+If you made a lot of mistakes to get killed, it feels more like you deserve to fail than it does if you mess up once after a minute of immaculate play.

 Expecting the player to know something they have no reasonable way of figuring out.
 Common forms: